open-and-sustainable/prismaid/docs/support.md

 # Support

-## Common Issues and Solutions
+## Common Issues
 - **Package Crashes**: Most of the time it is because of path problems, like typos or non existent paths for inputs or outputs.
 - **Debugging Information**: The level of debugging information and its permanent storage can be easily activated within the project configuration.
 - **API Keys**: These may be loaded either through system variables or the project configuration.
 If multiple keys are provided, the latter will have priority.
-- **Partial Results**: Results presenting only the first few entries of a review containing many more contributions suggest an incorrect adherence to the Token Per Minute limits set in the project configuration.
+- **Partial Results**: Results presenting only the first few entries of a review containing many more manuscripts suggest an incorrect adherence to the Token Per Minute limits set in the project configuration.
 - **Software Bugs**: For troubleshooting software issues, submit an [issue on the GitHub repository](https://github.com/open-and-sustainable/prismaid/issues).
 - **Feature Requests**: To submit requests for new functionalities, participate in [GitHub Discussions](https://github.com/open-and-sustainable/prismaid/discussions).